Uniforms of the Confederate States Armed Forces: Collar insignias

 Colonels wore three gold stars of the same size on their collar; the same as generals, but without the wreath.
 While lieutenant colonels wore two stars on their collars, majors wore one star, which was placed in the middle of the collar.
 Captains had three gold horizontal bars, first lieutenants wore two bars, and second lieutenants wore one bar.
 However, the Confederate Congress often created new commissions, and did not always standardize rank insignia immediately.

 Sleeve insignias, branch of service colors

 Confederate Army officers indicated their military affiliation with different colored facing on their coats or jackets.
-The colors were red for artillery, yellow for cavalry, light blue for infantry, and black for medical.
+The branch colors were red for artillery, yellow for cavalry, light blue for infantry, and black for medical.
 A very distinctive feature of the Confederate officers' uniforms was the gold braid Austrian knots on their sleeves.
 More elaborate braiding indicated higher rank and some knots almost reached the shoulder.
 However, a general order, issued in 1862, called for the Austrian knots not to be worn in the field, as this made officers conspicuous to enemy combatants.

 Buttons

-Field Grade officers, and Company Grade officers commonly wore two rows of seven equally spaced buttons each, despite regulations calling for the top two buttons to be spaced at four inches apart, coming closer together at the waist at 3 inches in distance.
+Field grade officers, and company grade officers commonly wore two rows of seven equally spaced buttons each, despite regulations calling for the top two buttons to be spaced at four inches apart, coming closer together at the waist at 3 inches in distance.